What’s Maison Talbooth like?

 Elegant yet relaxed, Maison Talbooth invites you to make yourself at home.
 Whether you’re relaxing with a G&T in the lounge, enjoying a treatment at the in-house spa or taking a dip at the cosy Pool House, you’ll feel a million miles away from the stresses and strains of modern life.
 The hotel is a founding member of the Pride of Britain Hotels consortium, meaning quality is guaranteed.

-ARE MUDDY PAWS WELCOME?
-Yep.
-Seven of the hotel rooms allow dogs – they’re all on the ground floor and have private terraces, giving you easy access to the grounds.
+Seven of the hotel rooms are pet-friendly.
+They’re all on the ground floor and have private terraces, giving you easy access to the grounds.
 No beds or treats are provided but the hotel has a very relaxed pet policy.

 Well-behaved dogs can be left alone in your room while you dine or, if you’d rather they had a bit of company, staff can dogsit if organised in advance.
 Dogs are not allowed in the Pool House or Garden Room restaurant.

-AND WHEN I’M DOG TIRED?
-Head to one of the 12 individually-designed bedrooms, all named after poets.
+There are 12 individually-designed bedrooms at the hotel, all named after poets.
 We stayed in Masefield – a spacious room decorated in cool, contemporary monochrome tones with quirky block wallpaper.

 Cosy throws adorned the furniture (they got a big “paws up” from Ernie!) and as well as the super-king bed, which had top quality linen and a feature headboard, we could snuggle up on the sofa or take in views of the terrace from a table and chairs by the French doors.